 ………………………….

-PC.A.1.12 Certain data does not need to be supplied in relation to Embedded Power Stations or Embedded DC Converter Stations or Embedded HVDC Systems where these are connected at a voltage level below the voltage level directly connected to the National Electricity Transmission System except in connection with a CUSC Contract, or unless specifically requested by The Company.………………………….
+PC.A.1.12 Certain data does not need to be supplied in relation to Embedded Power Stations or Embedded DC Converter Stations or Embedded HVDC Systems where these are connected at a voltage level below the voltage level directly connected to the National Electricity Transmission System except in connection with a CUSC Contract, or unless specifically requested by The Company.

+’……………………….

 PC.A.2 USER'S SYSTEM (AND OTSUA) DATA